Master of Arts in Teaching, Middle Grades Certification (4-8) (Online)

-- Present a total adjusted GPA of 2.75 or higher on all teaching field course work.
+- Present a total adjusted GPA of 2.75 or higher on content courses in the selected area of certification.

-- Submit passing scores on the GACE Program Admission Assessment or be exempt by acceptable SAT, ACT, or GRE scores.
+- Submit passing scores on the GACE Program Admission Assessment or be exempt by acceptable SAT, ACT, GRE, or GACE Basic Skills scores.

-- Qualify for a Georgia Pre-Service certificate or Induction Pathway 4 certificate (see Certification section in the Graduate Catalog)
+- Qualify for a Georgia Pre-Service certificate or Provisional certificate (see Certification section in the Graduate Catalog).

 - Submit a personal statement of purpose, not to exceed 200 words, that identifies the applicant’s reasons for pursuing graduate study and how admission into the program relates to the applicant’s professional aspirations.